jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Configuration keys of the Path scope can be declared in any ConfigMap as a default value, or as Ingress or Service annotation.
 Configuration keys of the Path scope never conflict.

+## TCP

+Defines configuration keys that bind on the port number of a TCP service.
+Configuration keys of the TCP scope can be declared in any ConfigMap as a default value, or as Ingress annotation.
+A conflict happens when the same TCP configuration key with distinct values are declared in distinct Ingress resources but to the same TCP port number.

 # Keys